openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + Presets

-To test your cameras compatibility and also to create some preset locations, use a free program called ``onvif device manager`` (ODM for short).
+To test your cameras compatibility and also to create some preset locations, use a free program called `ONVIF Device Manager` (ODM for short).
 Not all ONVIF cameras work with all of the methods, so testing first to confirm what works is a good idea and the presets can not be created with the binding, only loaded after they are already created.
 After creating new or changing existing presets, it may be necessary to restart the binding before they can be used.
 You can create names using the mappings feature of the selection element.
 See docs here <https://www.openhab.org/docs/configuration/sitemaps.html#mappings>

-Moving the camera using Relative or Continuous (the config ``PTZ_CONTINUOUS`` must be true) movements can be done by sending the INCREASE and DECREASE commands to the Pan, Tilt and Zoom channels.
+Moving the camera using Relative or Continuous (the config `PTZ_CONTINUOUS` must be true) movements can be done by sending the INCREASE and DECREASE commands to the Pan, Tilt and Zoom channels.
 When the config is set to false (the default if not specified) the binding will send Relative movements.
 There are some widgets created in the HABpanel widget gallery that you can download and use right away saving you time if your camera supports either presets, relative or continuous modes.
 For sitemaps the below example can be used.